Nick-Nuon/Nick-Nuon/README.md

 I am a 🇨🇦 software developer based in Montreal ⚜️.

-- ⚡ I improved OpenSSL's base64 encoding by porting Simdutf's algoritm, achieving **4x speedup**
+- ⚡ I improved OpenSSL's base64 encoding by porting Simdutf's algoritm, achieving **4x speedup** for CLI users
 - 🚀 I helped add Latin1 support to **Simdutf**, achieving up to **38× speedup** over the ICU library.
 My code is now **in use by Node.js**.
 - 💡 I ported algorithm from Simdutf to **C#**,achieving significant speedups over existing SIMD-accelerated solutions.
   - **SimdUnicode**: Up to **2.3× speedup**; My code was further ported to **Mojo** by Chris Lattner’s team.